cis241-f20/class-material/piazza-faq.md

 ## Should I post my question publicly?

 Yes -- in almost all cases.
-Even if you don't think another student has the same question, please post publicly unless 1) it is about you specifically (illness, grades, etc) 2) it is **absolutely necessary** to post large chunks of code or solutions in order to ask your question (basically don't give away the answer).
+Even if you don't think another student has the same question, please post publicly unless:

+1. it is about you specifically (illness, grades, etc)
+2. it is **absolutely necessary** to post large chunks of code or solutions in order to ask your question (basically don't give away the answer in a public post).

 ## What makes a good question?